gostevedore/gostevedore.github.io/content/en/docs/getting-started/concepts/_index.md

 linkTitle: "Concepts"
 weight: 2
 description: >
-  The following page describes the main Stevedore concepts and terms that appear along that documentation.
+  Know about the Stevedore concepts and terms that appear along that documentation
 ---

 ### Build